tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

     * Support vector machines

-* Highlight to students that classification models have drastically improved financial efforts to properly classify applicants, predict market decline, and classify fraudulent transactions or suspicious activity.
+* Highlight to students that classification models have vastly improved financial efforts to properly classify applicants, predict market decline, and classify fraudulent transactions or suspicious activity.

   * Most large financial institutions use some form of machine learning to monitor and predict fraudulent activities.
 This is how banks know when to flag and decline transactions due to suspicion of fraud.